 The Company's 2012 Employee Stock Purchase Plan (ESPP) allows eligible employees to purchase a variable number of shares of the Company's common stock at a discount through payroll deductions of up to 15 percent of their eligible compensation, subject to plan limitations.
-The ESPP provides for six-month offering periods with a single purchase period, and at the end of each offering period, employees are able to purchase shares at 85 percent of the lower of the fair market value of the Company's common stock on the first trading day of the offering period or on the last trading day of the offering period.
+The ESPP provides for six-month offering periods with a single purchase period, and at the end of each offering period, employees are able to purchase shares at 85 percent of the lower of the fair market value of the Company's common stock on the first trading day of the offering period.
 The Company determines the fair value stock-based compensation related to its ESPP in accordance with ASC 718 using the component measurement approach and the Black-Scholes standard option pricing model.

-Employees purchased 33,562 and 41,307 shares of common stock under the ESPP at an average exercise price of \$85.61 and \$48.91 during 2018 and 2017, respectively.
-As of December 31, 2018, 1,210,445 shares remained available for future issuance under the ESPP.
+Employees purchased 41,307 and 40,279 shares of common stock under the ESPP at an average exercise price of \$48.91 and \$48.38 during 2017 and 2016, respectively.
+As of December 31, 2017, 1,244,007 shares remained available for future issuance under the ESPP